Top three reasons to go rock climbing in Moab

 Dress comfortably and for the weather in clothes you can move in.
 We suggest bringing clothing appropriate for the season.
 Layers are best and don’t wear jeans.

-Group sizes are usually between 1–4 people with one instructor, but can be arranged for up to six people.
-Also, costs per person may decrease as the group grows for private tours, so it’s the perfect opportunity to climb with friends and family.
+- Costs per person decrease as the group grows, so it’s the perfect opportunity to climb with friends and family.

-Climbing days can be arranged for bigger groups.
+Climbing days in Moab can be arranged for bigger groups.
 Contact us prior to booking.

 Getting there and meeting location

 To get to Moab, most people fly to Canyonlands Regional Airport (CNY) in Moab, UT.
 Other options include flying into Grand Junction, CO, about a two-hour drive away, and Salt Lake City, UT, which is four hours away.